opendocsg/slw-judgments-backfill/2008_SGHC_68/report.md

 52     The plaintiff's case was essentially that he had paid for the shares and therefore, the defendant held them on trust for him.
 Unsurprisingly, the defendant's case hinged on denying the existence of such a resulting trust.
 She then relied on the defences of estoppel by convention and estoppel by representation.
 As stated in _Snell's Equity,_ parol evidence is admissible to prove by whom payment had been made, for such evidence in effect shows that the nominal purchaser was really the agent of the true purchaser.
 If the evidence merely established a loan of some or all of the money used for the purchase, there would be no resulting trust and the person lending the money would be a mere creditor.

-53     In _Cheong Yoke Kuen & Ors v Cheong Kwok Kiong_ [1999] 2 SLR 476, the Court of Appeal held that where a person has paid the purchase price of the property and the property is conveyed or transferred to him jointly with others, or to one or more persons other than the purchaser, a resulting trust arises in favour of the purchaser and he is the beneficial owner of the property.
+53     In _Cheong Yoke Kuen & Ors v Cheong Kwok Kiong_ <span class="citation">[1999] 2 SLR 476</span>, the Court of Appeal held that where a person has paid the purchase price of the property and the property is conveyed or transferred to him jointly with others, or to one or more persons other than the purchaser, a resulting trust arises in favour of the purchaser and he is the beneficial owner of the property.

 54     To my mind, the numerous receipts issued by Alsecure acknowledging the amounts received as well as the DBS bank statements with corresponding dates provided by the plaintiff, addressed the issue of fact as to who provided the funds for the purchase of the shares.
 Without a doubt, there was evidence of numerous sums in varying amounts ranging from $15,000 to $200,000 being transferred for the period between November 2004 and 16 December 2005.
 All in, the plaintiff had transferred $1m to Alsecure.